 The College of Physicians and Surgeons of BC (CPSBC) requires all provisionally licensed IMGs new to practice in BC to complete the program within six months of registration.

 - Orientation: This one-day in-person course offers networking sessions and group learning opportunities on clinical and non-clinical content.
-It is offered two times per year - once in Vancouver and once in Fraser Health – and attendance is mandatory.
-Distributed learning sites (i.e. videoconference) are available in Victoria, Kamloops & Prince George for your convenience.
+It is offered two times per year - once in Vancouver and once in Surrey – and attendance is mandatory.
+Distributed learning sites (i.e. videoconference) are available in Victoria, Kelowna & Prince George for your convenience.

 - Billing in BC: Basics for Family Medicine OR Billing in BC: Basics for Specialty Medicine